 "The record of recent financial innovations acts as a warning to be skeptical about excessive claims that all financial innovation is worthwhile," conclude Posen and Hinterschweiger.
 "What was advertised as something to redistribute risk, and thereby increase productive investment, generated little capital formation; what was supposed to benefit nonfinancial businesses was mostly used in a speculative game between financial players."

 Going forward, Summers told the CFR, "the regulation of consumer issues must put the interests of consumers above the interests of regulated financial institutions."

 To do this, the Obama administration must better align private and public interests and thus reduce the likelihood of systemic financial crises.
 It must also ensure that the introduction and marketing of new financial products and instruments will be subject to testing in ways similar to those used for the regulation and testing of new medical and pharmacological drugs.
 Financial innovation must first be demonstrated to do no harm.

 "If," said Buiter, "overregulation, indeed destructive overregulation is the immediate result, then so be it.
 It is easier to negotiate sensible modifications to a framework characterized by overregulation than it is to add sensible regulation from a framework characterized by under-regulation."

 As Summers concluded in his CFR remarks, "we have an enormous challenge of saving the market system from its current excesses and inadequacies."
 Let's hope the Obama administration does not wimp out in the face of the ideological counteroffensive now being launched by Wall Street and its conservative allies.

-This article appears in the June 20, 2009, edition of National Journal Daily.
+This article appears in the June 20, 2009, edition of NJ Daily.